Successes & Accomplishments

 - Actively involved in the Burnt Store widening project details.
 Safety modifications of the original design were added at the request of the NWNA.
 Membership is periodically informed as construction progresses.

 - Participated as a sponsor in the annual spring clean-up at Burnt Store Boat Ramp since 2004 in conjunction with Keep Lee County Beautiful and the Great American Clean-Up/Trash Bash.
 It is a great opportunity to meet your neighbors.
+We now host a neighborhood clean-up day.

 - Active in what the 7 islands will be developed into, and its MX7 Zoning.